 What's your budget?
 A great eye cream doesn't have to cost a fortune.
-We found highly rated eye creams ranging from $15 to $75 per half-ounce, from both department store and drugstore brands.
+We found highly rated eye creams ranging from $15 to $85 per half-ounce among both department store and drugstore brands.

 Try a sample, if you can.
-Department-store eye creams can be very expensive, but they'll usually offer a sample packet to try first.
+Department-store eye creams can be very expensive, but sample sizes for you to try first are often available.

 Is your eye area accustomed to retinol?
 If not, it's a good idea to start slowly with this ingredient.
 Retinol fights wrinkles, but it can also dry and redden skin that hasn't adapted to it yet.
 Try an eye cream with a low concentration of retinol, or start by using it only every other day.

 Do you plan to wear your eye cream under makeup?
 Very rich eye creams can make concealer and eyeliner slip and slide, and some eye creams (especially gels) can "pill" when you try to apply makeup over them.
 For this reason, some users wear their favorite eye creams only at night.
-We did find eye creams that work well with makeup, though, including the Best Reviewed Clarins Super Restorative Total Eye Concentrate (Est. $60 for 0.5 oz.).
+We did find eye creams that work well with makeup, though.

 Are you prone to developing milia?
 Milia are tiny white bumps (usually found around the eyes), caused when dead skin cells become trapped in a clump beneath the skin's surface.
 Some people find that rich, thick eye creams seem to cause milia for them.
 If that's the case, makeup expert Paula Begoun recommends switching to a thinner lotion or gel eye moisturizer.